18F/handbook/pages/tools/slack/getting-started.md

 11. **Personal ReadMe** - You can link to a [personal README](https://docs.google.com/document/u/0/d/1U5Eq3AD7XIP72I0GKr-mMm017s485KLyRfEaSB5yL5A/edit), which is a way to tell your coworkers how they can best communicate with you, work with you, give you feedback, and support you. _Optional_.
 Ex.
 [TTS ReadME index](https://docs.google.com/document/d/1U5Eq3AD7XIP72I0GKr-mMm017s485KLyRfEaSB5yL5A/edit)

 After you have edited your profile, save it and then review it.
 If anything changes, you can go back and edit it again.

+## How do I make sure I’m using Slack in line with TTS values?

+Here are a few suggestions for making sure our Slack community stays an awesome, valuable and inclusive place to be.
+- As stated in our [Code of Conduct]({% page "/about-us/code-of-conduct/" %}), TTS is committed to building a safe, welcoming, harassment-free culture for everyone.
+We do not merely want a work environment that is free from hostility; we want one that is actively welcoming and inclusive.
+We want our team and our workplace culture to reflect and celebrate the diversity of the communities we serve.
+This is true on Slack, just like our other types of interactions.
+- Discuss Slack team expectations with your supervisor.
+- It is difficult to convey tone through text.
+If you have constructive feedback for someone, it might be more appropriate to share privately and via a live, synchronous method like a Meet, Zoom, or phone call.
+- Be mindful of “pile-ons.”
+It is easy for multiple people to quickly type responses in Slack.
+If you see a thread that is escalating, it is a signal that a Zoom or Meet conversation may be more appropriate.
+- Share your challenges and helpful resources you come across with your team/new colleagues.
+- Refrain from posting anything that would [make our systems vulnerable]({% page "/sensitive-information/" %}) or would impact the privacy of others.
+- Flag inappropriate messages.
+Just like our in-person interactions, there are a variety of ways to address issues: you can have a conversation directly with the person; you can discuss with a supervisor, team lead, or project lead; you can reach out to our [Workforce Relations HR Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit#heading=h.65ckjyv9pbpl).
+- Ask questions in the relevant [channels]({% page "/tools/slack/guidelines/" %}), and engage when people respond to you.
+If someone you pinged directly hasn’t responded within a few days, you may want to try contacting them using a  different type of communication (email, Gchat, put time on their calendar).
+- If you are unsure or unclear about any of the recommendations above, please reach out to your supervisor for assistance.

+### Inclusion Bot

+Inclusion Bot is integrated into Slack and passively listens for words or phrases that have racist, sexist, ableist, or otherwise exclusionary or discriminatory histories or backgrounds.
+When it hears those words, it privately lets the writer know and offers some suggested alternatives.
+You can read the [Inclusion Bot Handbook page]({% page "/general-information-and-resources/inclusion-bot/" %}) for more information.